dtokarzewski/InPost/README.md

 No special operations needed - just run project in Android Studio.

 ### Testing
-* Unit tests - UseCase and ViewModel unit tests for domain layer verification.
+* Unit tests - UseCase-s, ViewModel, Mapper-s, DataSource-s and Repository unit tests for domain layer verification.
 * Screenshot tests - experimental Compose Screenshot library was used to perform screenshot tests.
-It doesn't work well, because it's in Alpha stage, but it's not commercial project, so why not test it :)
+It doesn't work well, because it's in Alpha stage, but it's not commercial project, so why not try it :)
 * Instrumented tests - Right there are no instrumented tests.
 There will be reason for adding them, after adding details screen in the future.
 Instrumented tests, will be helpfull in testing navigation.

 ### TODO
-- Add WorkManager for cyclical background data refreshing in :data module
+- Add WorkManager for cyclical background data refreshing in :data module - I didn't add it, because `data:network` fakes network calls, so data will be always the same (except firs call, which simulates returning empty shipments list), so it makes no sense to add it.
+In real project, adding WorkManager would be good idea.
 - Add polish translations to shipmentlist module

 ### Tech stack